Common Conditional Access policy: Block legacy authentication

 - Under Include, select All users.

 - Under Exclude, select Users and groups and choose any accounts that must maintain the ability to use legacy authentication.
-Exclude at least one account to prevent yourself from being locked out.
-If you don't exclude any account, you won't be able to create this policy.
+Microsoft recommends you exclude at least one account to prevent yourself from being locked out.

-- Under Cloud apps or actions, select All cloud apps.
+- Under Target resources > Cloud apps > Include, select All cloud apps.

 - Under Conditions > Client apps, set Configure to Yes.